Approaching Normal: Background

 During concerts on July 4 and 5, 2008, Justin Furstenfeld confirmed that "Say It" and "Weight of the World" would be on the new album.
 On July 23, 2008, during a web chat with fans, Jeremy Furstenfeld confirmed the song "Dirt Room" would be on the album, and that of the new songs the band was recording, it was his favorite.
 Justin Furstenfeld first performed the songs "Blue Skies" and "My Never" at Stephenie Meyer's Breaking Dawn concerts in August 2008.
 Furstenfeld also confirmed March 2009 as the anticipated release date for the album.

 The first single from the album, "Dirt Room" was performed live by the band during concerts in December 2008.
 Immediately following the concerts, radio stations in Austin, Dallas and Houston put the song into rotation.
 The single reached radio nationally on January 13, 2009, and was available to digital outlets on December 23, 2008.
 The song "Say It" is the second single and was released on April 24, 2009.
 The song "Should Be Loved" is the third single.

 Blue October released the song "Graceful Dancing" via an email gift to the public on January 7, 2009.
 The song "Kangaroo Cry" was released on the NCIS official soundtrack on February 10, 2009 and featured in the coda of the season 7 Christmas episode, "Faith".

 The album was released for pre-order on March 3, 2009.
 Approaching Normal entered the Billboard 200 chart at number 13 with sales of 33,778 and fell out of the top 50 in its second week.
 It also peaked at number 5 on the Top Rock Albums chart.
-The album has sold 185,978 to date.
+The album has sold 185,978 units to date.